blocto/blocto-docs/blocto-sdk/javascript-sdk/evm-sdk/integrate-with-rainbowkit.md

 Note that Blocto SDK for EVM-compatible chains is still in **Beta**.
 APIs are subject to breaking changes.
 {% endhint %}

+{% hint style="warning" %}
+If you wish to use autoconnect, ensure that your version of @blocto/rainbowkit-connector is 0.2.4 or higher.
+{% endhint %}

 ### Installation

 Install from npm/yarn/pnpm